The INTJ Personality

 As Te is the auxiliary to the INTJ’s intuition, the two can pair together to create an easy-to-understand explanation of the ideas of the intuitive function.
 This ability to take a huge mess of ideas and compress them into a neat stack of ordered files showcases the superior thought patterns of the INTJ.

 Extraverted thinking plays a large role in the difficulties that INTJs face regarding social situations; they cannot put social situations into logical steps to follow for success.
-But it can also assists the INTJ in expressing complex thoughts which they experience.
+But it can also assist the INTJ in expressing complex thoughts which they experience.
 When Te meets another person who cannot approach ideas with logic, or can’t detach from emotion when reacting, the INTJ will become frustrated.

 This frustration comes from the INTJs inability to understand the driving forces behind the other person’s rationale.
 In reality, it is simply just a different person’s way of dealing with situations.
 In the heat of the moment, this thought may only present itself to the INTJ after it’s too late.